 I’m from a small town in New Brunswick, where I spent my childhood exploring the always-changing marshes and woods behind my house, and summers fishing and swimming in the St. John River.
 It wasn’t until much later – roughly my second year of university – that I realized my life-long love of nature could become a career!
 I completed a Bachelor’s degree in Biology at Acadia University in 2010 and remained there to do a Masters in Biology studying how fish communities have changed over time across Nova Scotia.
 Following graduation I worked in a research lab with a focus on marine conservation, and in 2016 began a PhD in Biology at the Ocean Science Centre at Memorial University in Newfoundland.

 On top of my love of nature, a common thread throughout my education and current work is statistics and coding.
-I have over 8 years of experience coding for projects involving fish, mammals, marine invertebrates, insects, and plants.
+I have over 10 years of experience coding for projects involving fish, mammals, marine invertebrates, insects, and plants.
 I love to code, and I love to teach coding!
-I’ve developed and taught statistical analyses courses across North America and as far away as South Africa, and I’m eager to see how we incorporate this into Terranaut Club programs.
-I’m incredibly excited to be involved with the Terranaut Club and to have the opportunity to encourage girls to discover their love of science!
+I’ve developed and taught statistical analyses courses across North America and as far away as South Africa, and I love to incorporate this into Terranaut Club programs.
+I’m incredibly excited to be a part of the Terranaut Club Team and to have the opportunity to encourage girls+ to discover their love of science and nature!

 Board of Directors